ANC orders Zuma to step down as South African president

 Ramaphosa narrowly defeated Zuma's ex-wife and preferred successor, Nkosazana Dlamini-Zuma, in the leadership vote, forcing him to tread carefully in handling Zuma for fear of deepening rifts in the party a year ahead of an election.

-Despite the damning decision to order Zuma's "recall" - party speak for 'removal from office' - domestic media said the 75-year-old might yet defy the party's wishes, forcing it into the indignity of having to unseat him in parliament.
+Despite the damning decision to order Zuma's "recall" - party speak for 'removal from office' - domestic media said the 75-year-old might yet defy the party's wishes.

+Since becoming president in 2009, Zuma has been dogged by scandal.
+He is fighting the reinstatement of 783 counts of corruption over a 30 billion-rand (now £1.8 billion) government arms deal arranged in the late 1990s when he was deputy president.

 South Africa's economy has stagnated during Zuma's nine-year tenure, with banks and mining companies reluctant to invest because of policy uncertainty and rampant corruption.